0Tech/andromeda/x/escrow/README.md

 ### Proposal

 There are two parties involved in a transaction.
-The first one, proposer, is who suggests a transaction by broadcasting Msg/SubmitProposal.
-The second one, executor, is who accepts the transaction, by broadcasting Msg/Exec.
+The first one, proposer, suggests a transaction by broadcasting `Msg/SubmitProposal`.
+The second one, executor, accepts the transaction, by broadcasting `Msg/Exec`.

 A transaction consists of pre-actions, actions and post-actions.
-All three actions will be executed in sequence, and all the messages must be successful to complete the transaction.
+All three actions will be executed in sequence, and all the messages MUST be successful to complete the transaction.

-Pre-actions are steps for transferring the control on certain assets from the proposer to the agent, so determined by the proposer on Msg/SubmitProposal.
-To ensure the successful transfer at Msg/Exec, pre-actions are executed at the proposal submission.
+Pre-actions are steps for transferring the control on certain assets from the proposer to the agent, so determined by the proposer on `Msg/SubmitProposal`.
+To ensure the successful transfer at `Msg/Exec`, pre-actions are executed at the proposal submission.

 Post-actions are steps for transferring the control on certain assets from the agent to the proposer.
-Post-actions ensure the proposer gets the proper reward, so it is determined by the proposer on Msg/SubmitProposal.
+Post-actions ensure the proposer gets the proper reward, so it is determined by the proposer on `Msg/SubmitProposal`.

-Actions are steps for transferring the control on certain assets from the executor to agent and vice versa, so determined by the executor on Msg/Exec.
+Actions are steps for transferring the control on certain assets from the executor to agent and vice versa, so determined by the executor on `Msg/Exec`.
 The messages included in actions would take assets on the agent (reserved by the proposer), and reserve the reward for the proposer into the agent.
-The executor MUST place the reward as stated in Msg/SubmitProposal or the post-actions would fail, resulting the failure of the transaction.
+The executor must place the reward as stated in `Msg/SubmitProposal` or the post-actions would fail, resulting the failure of the transaction.

 #### Submitting Proposals

 A transaction begins with a certain proposer submitting a proposal.
-It is triggered by broadcasting Msg/SubmitProposal.
+It is triggered by broadcasting `Msg/SubmitProposal`.
 The message has information of the proposer, the agent, the pre-actions and post-actions.
 An agent MUST be prepared by the proposer, in prior to the submission.
 The signers included in the pre-actions and post-actions MUST be either the